Nexus Theory Home Vitamin B2 Vitamin B12 Iron Vitamin D Paradoxical Prevention Contact

 Formation of CoQ10 requires 3 methylation steps, and in methyl B12 deficiency, there is an increase in 3-hydroxymethylglutaric acid, which correlated with increased phosphoric acid levels (lR2 = 0.5602)

 Formation of intracellular glutathione is dependent upon intracellular cysteine levels, which come from processing of dietary methionine to homocysteine, then to cystathionine, and then cysteine.
 In the absence of sufficient intracellular cysteine, glutamate (used in the formation of glutathione) is rapidly converted to pyroglutamic acid.
 Urinary glutamic acid levels strongly correlated with urinary phosphoric acid (0.7558).
 As can be seen from the graphs, there was an increasing rate of correlation between levels of phosphoric acid in urine, and increasing degrees of deficiency of Citrate (iron deficiency), Glutaric acid (Vitamin B2 deficiency), MMA (AdenosylB12 deficiency) and HVA, QA, CoQ10, and PyroGlutamate (Methyl vitamin B12 deficiency).
 The higher correlation with pyroglutamate levels suggests that problems in the intracellular processing of ferrodoxin are critical to the function of vitamin D3, and as intracellular glutathione is reduced so too the production of ferrodoxin, and the ability to activate vitamin D3.
 "Adrenodoxin acts together with Adrenodoxin reductase in "helping" CYP27B1 to hydroxylate 25-hydroxy vitamin D and so form 1,25 dihydroxyD (Calcitriol)".
 Potentially administration of 1,25 diOHD would overcome this problem, however it is not known if there is transport into the brain.
+The associations outlined above are generally not known even by those working in the field as witnessed by a lead researcher in the field "I am not aware of the associations that you highlight".

 Hu etal, 2016